ameyajangam22/Authy/README.md

 4. In the first terminal, type `npm start` to run react server.
 5. In second terminal, type `npm run server` to run the backend server.
 6. Now the app should be running up in `localhost:3000`
+7. Create a DB named 'authy' for the project.

 ## TechStack
 ### 1. Frontend- ReactJS and Tailwind CSS